These are the steps to take if you are an existing Certified Flight Instructor (CFI) who wants to instruct in Light Sport Aircraft (LSA).

-- You can start training sport pilots in the same category/class with a non LSA aircraft such as Cessna 172, Piper, etc, but the following time is required in a LSA:
+- You can start training sport pilots in the same category/class with a non-LSA aircraft such as Cessna 172, Piper, etc, but the following time is required in an LSA:

-- Student solo must be in a LSA if they are using a drivers license as medical.
-The student will also need a Sport Pilot Student certificate from a Sport Pilot DPE or the local FSDO. (this is in place of the medical student pilot certificate)
+- Student solo must be in an LSA if they are using a drivers license as medical.
+The student will also need a Sport Pilot Student certificate from IACRA same as a private pilot.
+In fact the Student Pilot Certificate is for Sport or Private.

-- The two hours training 2 calender months prior to checkride per 61.313 must be in a LSA.
+- The two hours training 2 calendar months prior to checkride per 61.313 can be in an LSA or heavier.

 - The Checkride (Practical exam) must be taken in a LSA.

-- Medical – If you use an Aviation 3rd class medical, you do NOT have to comply with any Sport Pilot limitations per 61.315.
+- Medical – If you have a FAA 3rd class medical, you do NOT have to comply with any Sport Pilot limitations per 61.315.
 You are operating under Part 61 Subpart H.

-If you are a Private and up previously operating under Part 61 subpart H, who wants to start up again teaching sport pilots and instruct in same category/class using a drivers license as medical eligibility.
+If you are a Private Pilot CFI previously operating under Part 61 subpart H and let your CFI expire and want to start up again teaching sport pilots and instruct in the same category/class using a drivers license as medical eligibility you can do this easily.
 This would also apply to a CFI who let the 3rd class medical expire and continue to operate as a sport pilot instructor.
 This is how to operate as a sport pilot instructor CFIS under Part 61 Subpart K.

 Second, you must renew your CFI certificate per 61.427.
-Using your drivers license as medical eligibility, you can operate only LSA with sport pilot limitations per 61.315, but are NOT required to have the airspeed or airspace B, C,& D endorsements.
-FAR 61.429 allows you to operate as a sport pilot instructor under Part 61 Subpart K, using your drivers license as medical and comply with all Sport Pilot CFI privileges per 61.413, limitations per 61.415, and record keeping per 61.423.
+Note that if your CFI certificate expired, you need to renew your CFI certificate certificate by taking another checkride.
+Note that no knowledge test or endorsements are required to retake the CFI checkride.
+Note that taking a Sport Pilot CFI checkride, reinstates ALL your previous CFI privilege’s as long as you have the FAA medical.
+Using your driver’s license as medical eligibility, you can operate and teach in only LSA with sport pilot limitations per 61.315.
+You are NOT required to have the airspeed or airspace B, C,& D endorsements.
+FAR 61.429 allows you to operate as a sport pilot instructor under Part 61 Subpart K, using your driver’s license as medical and comply with all Sport Pilot CFI privileges per 61.413, limitations per 61.415, and record-keeping per 61.423.

 Any current Certified Flight Instructor

 Second, you must add the category/class to the “flight instructor” certificate.
-This is a proficiency check for sport pilot privileges per 61.409 and a practical test for private pilot privlages per 61.191.
+This is a proficiency check for sport pilot privileges per 61.409 and a practical test for private pilot privileges per 61.191.

 There are two types of CFI operation: